About Kapena Falls

-To my knowledge, Kapena Falls is not administered by any official authority.
+Kapena Falls resides in Honolulu on the island of Oahu, Hawaii.
+To my knowledge, it is not administered by any official authority.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From Waikiki Beach, for me the preferred way to get to the falls was by finding a pullout along the Pali Highway, then walking along the highway before descending down towards the falls.
 But this was tricky because the only way we were able to accomplish this was to drive southbound on the Pali Highway.
 Northbound drivers have to exit at Wyllie St and either take Nu’uanu Ave to the Nu’uanu Cemetery (might be trespassing if you access the falls from there) or get back onto the Pali Hwy going southbound.

 Once we were southbound on Hwy 61, we found a pullout about 500ft past the “Scenic Overlook 500ft” sign.
 At this pullout, there was a view overlooking a pagoda surrounded by tombstones as well as a bunch of broken glass (bad omen in terms of car break-ins).
 Once we got out of the car, we walked along the Pali Hwy (staying well clear of the oncoming traffic) then hopped over the railing just behind that Scenic Overlook sign.
 From there, a trail descended towards a view of the falls as well as its pool.